 The NHS is encouraging people who suspect they have or have had Coronavirus to fill out this survey, to help them better understand the virus.

-Anyone in the high risk category – which includes people over 70, pregnant women and those with underlying health conditions, are advised to stay at home.
+Anyone in the high risk category – which includes people over 70, pregnant women and those with underlying health conditions, are advised to stay at home as much as possible.

 Pharmacies have issued advice for people needing prescriptions.
 They ask that, where possible, you order your regular prescription online a week before you need it, that you only go to collect it once you’ve been notified that it’s ready and, send someone else to collect it for you if you should be self-isolating as per the official guidance.

-There is a new Co-op Health app which offers free delivery of repeat prescriptions.
+The Co-op Health app offers free delivery of repeat prescriptions.
 You register and can pay online and get them delivered to your door.
 See here.

-The UK Government has a helpful online Coronavirus hub, here. full of information and latest updates.
+The UK Government has an online Coronavirus hub, here. full of information and latest updates.

-People who are clinically extremely vulnerable should have received a letter telling them they’re in the shielding group, or have been told by their GP that they are.
+People who are clinically vulnerable should have received a letter telling them they’re in the shielding group, or have been told by their GP that they are.
 Until 1 June, it meant that you should not have been leaving your house with extra support available for help with food and collecting prescriptions.
 The government has now said that you can leave your house while taking extra measures to ensure social distancing, see here.

 There is a WhatsApp service that you can use to get the latest guidance on Coronavirus sent directly to your phone.
 Simply add GOV.UK‘s number to your contacts: 07860 064422 and send “Hi” as a message to the number on WhatsApp.

-The Government has advised against all non-essential travel.
-People should be staying at home where possible (see guidance above) and avoiding the use of public transport – walking or cycling if possible.
+The Government has advised against non-essential travel.
+People should be staying at home as much as they can (see guidance above) and avoiding the use of public transport – walking or cycling if possible.

 Local public transport operators (buses and trains) are running reduced services with extra measures in place to help tackle the spread of Coronavirus.
 Please see here for the latest travel updates.